PortalOne raises $15M from Atari and more for a new hybrid gaming/TV show app – TechCrunch

 Blurring the lines

-In some ways, what PortalOne is doing is not completely new, since the lines between what is a game, what is interactive, and what is linear entertainment have been getting blurred for decades.
+In some ways, what PortalOne is doing is not completely new, since the lines between what is a game, what is interactive and what is linear entertainment have been getting blurred for decades.

 You could argue that even game shows, one of the earliest TV formats, was an early stage in hybrid interactivity, although more modern programs like the ones that Stig helped build out, with interactive voting from at-home audiences using phones, definitely pushed the concept in new ways.

 The coronavirus pandemic and the fact that so many in-person live events were cancelled, meanwhile, definitely paved the way for content players to think outside the box when it came to building new kinds of “live” shows.
-With Marshmello getting a huge response to his Fortnite “show” in 2019, the game saw 12 million people flock to its Travis Scott concert last year; and Roblox said in December said its show with Lil Nas will pave the way for future events.
+With Marshmello getting a huge response to his Fortnite “show” in 2019, the game saw 12 million people flock to its Travis Scott concert last year; and Roblox said in December its show with Lil Nas will pave the way for future events.

-“When we see virtual concerts inside of TikTok, Roblox, and Fortnite, it’s great but PortalOne offers an evolution of interactive metaverse entertainment — true real-time, one-to-many interaction between gamers around the world, all in a mobile-native hybrid game format,” said Dhillon, a partner at Signia Venture Partners.
+“When we see virtual concerts inside of TikTok, Roblox and Fortnite, it’s great but PortalOne offers an evolution of interactive metaverse entertainment — true real-time, one-to-many interaction between gamers around the world, all in a mobile-native hybrid game format,” said Dhillon, a partner at Signia Venture Partners.

 Yet if well-established platforms really pick up on this trend, that’s an endorsement of what PortalOne has built.
 But they could also feasibly build their own live game shows, too, and blow PortalOne out of the water just as it’s dipping its toes in.